inevitablesale/coogi-2/README.md

 ### Quick Start for Frontend Developers

-This section provides complete instructions for connecting your frontend application (React/Next.js) with Supabase to the production MindGlimpse API.
+This section provides complete instructions for connecting your frontend application (React/Next.js) with Supabase to the production Coogi API.

 #### 1. Environment Setup